masonrybits/learning_journal/javascript.md

 # Script
 * A script is a series of instructions that the computer follows in order to achieve a goal.

 * To write a script, one needs to first define the goal, and then design the script by breaking down the goal into a series of steps, last code each step in a programming language that the computer understands.
 (Making a flowchart can be helpful).

 # JavaScript

-* Javascript is a scripting language used to enhance HTML pages and experience of interacting with the site.
+* JavaScript is an asynchronous, dynamically-typed, interpreted scripting language, designed to make web pages dynamic and interactive.
 JavaScript is an interpreted language.
 Thus, it doesn't need to be compiled.
-Javascript renders web pages in an interactive and dynamic fashion.
-It is commonly found embedded in HTML code.

 * A script is made up of a series of statements that a computer can follow one-by-one.
 Each instruction is known as a **statement**.